cloudflare/cloudflare-docs/content/api-shield/get-started/index.md

 ## Upload a schema using Schema Validation (optional)

-Schema Validation protects your APIs by ensuring only requests matching your API Schema are allowed to communicate with your origin.
+Schema Validation protects your APIs by ensuring only requests matching your API schema are allowed to communicate with your origin.

 While not strictly required, uploading a pre-existing schema will offer the chance to automatically add endpoints to Endpoint Management.
 If you already have a schema, you can upload it to [Schema Validation](https://developers.cloudflare.com/api-shield/reference/classic-schema-validation/).